evanx/refile/README.md

     } else {
         multi.del(key);
 ```
+where the `sha` of the `key` is stored for the snapshot, and also the historical SHA's for a specific key are recorded in a sorted set using the `timestamp.`

 If the specified Redis keys does not exist, we can assume it was deleted.
 In this case we record the following in Redis:
 ```javascript